rssajikrishna/time-series-analysis-python/README.md

 The model is evaluated using metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

-## Results
-The results of the model, including predictions and performance metrics, are documented in the `results` folder.
-The `forecast.ipynb` notebook provides visualizations of the forecasted values along with confidence intervals.

 ## Contributing
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request with any improvements, bug fixes, or new features.